SathyaBhat/sathyabh.at/content/a-look-back-2023/index.md

   <iframe title="Pixelfed Post Embed" src="https://pxl.mx/p/sathyabhat/594532211850375235/embed?caption=true&likes=false&layout=full" class="pixelfed__embed" style="max-width: 100%; border: 0" width="400" allowfullscreen="allowfullscreen"></iframe><script async defer src="https://pxl.mx/embed.js"></script>

 **September**: We saw our first movie in a theatre in Sydney!
 We went to watch Oppenheimer.
-We also went to our first musical, Beauty & the Beast.
+We also went to my first musical, Beauty & the Beast.
 We started a weekend paper delivery for the Sydney Morning Herald, and have been enjoying reading the weekend newspaper.

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "beauty-and-the-beast-3.jpg" "Capitol Theatre is amazing."
 "A look back at 2023" >}}